Roger Schank: Academic career

 For his undergraduate degree, Schank studied mathematics at Carnegie Mellon University in Pittsburgh PA, and later was awarded a PhD in linguistics at the University of Texas in Austin and went on to work in faculty positions at Stanford University and then at Yale University.
 In 1974, he became professor of computer science and psychology at Yale University.
 In 1981, Schank became Chairman of Computer Science at Yale and director of the Yale Artificial Intelligence Project.

 In 1989, Schank was granted $30 million in a ten-year commitment to his research and development by Andersen Consulting, allowing him to leave Yale and set up the Institute for the Learning Sciences (ILS) at Northwestern University in Chicago, bringing along 25 of his Yale colleagues.
 ILS attracted other corporate sponsors such as IBM and Ameritech, as well as government sponsors such as the U.S. Army, EPA and the National Guard, leading to a focus on the development of educational software, especially in employee training.
 ILS was later absorbed by the School of Education as a separate department.

 When Carnegie Mellon University's Silicon Valley campus was established in 2002, Schank came to serve as Chief Educational Officer at the institution.
+He was a Founding Fellow of the Association for the Advancement of Artificial Intelligence in 1990.